 Lou and Janet refer to themselves as the family of Tasha Rabbit and Itchy Spirit.
 Itchy, their beloved Amstaff Terrier rescue was their smart, sassy, and more than a little reactive Master Teacher, who helped Lou and Janet gather wisdom about all things DOG.
 After a decade of Family Love, Itchy passed over and became Spirit.
 It was Itchy Spirit’s friends who introduced Lou and Janet to Tasha Rabbit, an affectionate, worried and anxious Pit Bull Terrier mix with her own brand of reactive behavior.
 The much loved Tasha Rabbit now continues their mentoring and the family enjoys a beautiful life full of laughter, snuggles, and hikes.

 Alex Marino brings to the New Leash on Life team a keen eye and a fresh spirit.
-She is currently in the completion faze of her certification at the Catch Canine Training Academy.
+She has recently aced her dog trainer certification at Catch Canine Training Academy.
 Alex brings with her years of experience working with dogs of all ages, sizes and temperaments.
 Alex once worked at some of the most popular doggy daycares, to name a few, K9Resorts, Pet Paradise and Camp Bow Wow.
-Not satisfied withe the limitations doggie day care allowed her to to contribute to the welfare of the canines under her care she left to pursue her mission as a dog communicator and trainer.
+Not satisfied with the limitations doggie day care allowed her to contribute to the welfare of the canines under her care she left to pursue her mission as a dog communicator and trainer.
 A strong believer in positive reinforcement , Alex believes and does treat all dogs as friends and family members.
-Franklyn her Australian Mix heart dog is teaching her the ropes of Agility Training.
+Franklyn her Australian Mix heart dog and Shilo, her crazy wonderful Husky are teaching her the ropes of Agility Training.
 Together they are a welcome part of the New Leash on Life Family.